Snowshoeing 3-days in northern Jämtland

 Accommodation in a shared cabin

-The starting location is in Lakavattnet, about 1½-2 hours north of Östersund.
-No public transport goes there.
-We will meet up in the morning around 10.00 and on the second day we will finish around 16.00
+The starting location is in Östersund which is the main city in the Jämtland region of Sweden.
+We will meet up in the morning around 8.30 and on the second day we will finish around 17.00

 Some flexibility is allowed to accommodate transportation with flights and/or the sleeper train to Stockholm.